 • Ductwork quality and age.

-• If your house has more sun or shade.
+• If your home receives more sun or shade.

 • How many people are in your household.

-When you’re buying a new air conditioner, it’s essential to be aware:
+When you’re buying a new air conditioner, it’s crucial to know:

 • Old air conditioners are ranked around 8-9 SEER.